DayuanTan/CrackCodeInterviewAndLeetcode/7.2.1must-have-knowledge/README.md

 It only takes O(log n) to store it at best case.

-Partition and then swap, so we don't need seperate array *less* and *more* (in first method) to store them.
+Partition and then swap, so we don't need seperate arrays *less* and *more* (in first method) to store them, which helps to save space.

 Refer to [quick_sort_inPlace.py](quick_sort_inPlace.py)